jasonfelton7/memory-game/README.md

 I also changed from using pop-up alerts to using textContent to display the messages directly on the page.

-In addition, I added extra cards that make up a fourth row and added a reset button to start the game over without reloading the page manually.
+In addition, I added extra cards that make up a fourth row and added a reset button and a game timer.